braginxv/netgym-scala/README.md

 ### Other stream convertors

-There are other convertors allowing you to get http responses in a more appropriate form you may need
+There are other convertors allowing you to get http responses in a more appropriate form you might need

 ```scala
 NetgymHttpClient.toByteResponses[F, KeyType] // returns Pipe[F, (KeyType, HttpResponse), (KeyType, Array[Byte])]